 Among Greene’s many accomplishments are several patents related to latex, including a latex-based adhesive using a carboxylic acid copolymerizing agent, and latex polymers with phosphates used as coatings.
 Greene died in 1995.

 The cables used for telephone lines need to be protected from the sun’s rays, water, and heat, among other things.
 Before the 1950s, these cables had protective coatings made from either toxic lead or plastics, which, at the time, were prone to rapid degradation via oxidation.

 Enter Walter Lincoln Hawkins, a chemist at Bell Laboratories and the company’s first Black employee in a technical position.
 He and a partner developed a cable sheath made of a then-new class of thioether compounds and carbon black, combined with polyethylene.
 The work improved the lifespan of telecommunication cables to up to 70 years and led to the expansion of telecommunications all over the world.
 This sheath was one of dozens of products patented by Hawkins in his lifetime.
-He eventually became the director of Bell’s research laboratory and was inducted into the National Inventor’s Hall of Fame.
+He held multiple positions at Bell and was inducted into the National Inventor’s Hall of Fame.

 Hawkins believed strongly in mentoring minority students, leading a project by the American Chemical Society to promote chemistry as a subject and a profession.
 In 1992, President George H. W. Bush awarded him the National Medal of Technology & Innovation, in part for his work in helping rural communities establish telephone communications.
 He died just two months later.

 In 1963, two doctors named Stevan Durovic and Andrew C. Ivy were treating cancer patients with krebiozen, a compound they called a cure for the disease.